dreamento/dreamento/README.md

 ### FAQ:

-*1. Can I analyze the data I collected with ZMax headband (an not necessarily with Dreamento), using offline Dreamento?*
+*1. Can I analyze the data I collected with ZMax headband (an not necessarily with Dreamento), such as a recording by pushing the record button on the headband using offline Dreamento?*

 Yes!
-If you have a ZMax recording by Hypnodyne software and want to analyze your results (e.g. automatically score the data) with Dreamento, watch: https://youtu.be/uv6-D57b97I
+If you have a ZMax recording by Hypnodyne software (and consequently the .edf files) and want to analyze your results (e.g. automatically score the data) with Dreamento, have a look at watch: https://youtu.be/uv6-D57b97I.

 *2. What sources of informaion we can collect with Dreamento?*